kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 status:
   phase: {"pending", "bound", "released", "failed"}  [5]
 ```
-1. the generated, unique bucket name for the new bucket (standard Kubernetes generated name).
+1. the generated, unique bucket name for the new bucket.
 1. objectReference to the generated OB.
 1. objectReference to the generated ConfigMap.
 1. objectReference to the generated Secret.